Seven ways you can prepare your park home for winter

 Extra safety

 Preparing for winter isn't just about keeping warm, it's also about staying safe on icy surfaces.
-Consider purchasing some grit ahead of the icy months to keep your path and steps ice-free and prevent any slips.
+Consider buying some grit ahead of the icy months to keep your path and steps ice-free and prevent any slips.
 It could also be wise to install handrails along these paths as an extra measure of stability.